Metrojet Flight 9268: Disruption to air traffic

 All flights due to leave Sharm El Sheikh for Britain were delayed as a "precautionary measure" to allow experts to assess security.
-Emirates, Lufthansa and Air France–KLM announced they would avoid overflying the Sinai peninsula until the cause of the accident has been determined.
+Emirates, Lufthansa and Air France–KLM announced they would avoid flying over the Sinai peninsula until the cause of the accident has been determined.
 The United States' Federal Aviation Administration had previously told carriers under its jurisdiction to operate above FL260 (26,000 feet [7,900 m]) while flying over Sinai.
 Germany's Luftfahrt-Bundesamt had told its airlines the same thing.
 Air Arabia, Flydubai and British Airways also stopped their flights over the Sinai Peninsula in response to the crash.
 The latter stated that they planned to continue flights over Sinai, although the intended alternative route was not announced.
 EasyJet initially stated that they would not halt their flights to and from Sharm El Sheikh and Hurghada, but would actively review them; passengers who opted not to fly the route would be re-booked on another flight or given a flight voucher.